Fishing In Belize: The Ultimate Guide

 • Barracuda

 If you love sight casting with a spinning or fly rod, then the flats and mangroves of Belize will blow your mind.
-You’ll see hundreds of bonefish every day, good numbers of permit, and tarpon in the 50lbs range too – and that’s in one day if you’re with the right guide.
+You’ll see hundreds of bonefish daily, good numbers of permit, and tarpon in the 50 lbs range too – and that’s in one day if you’re with the right guide.

-Not only is the fishing amazing but the natural surroundings are about as beautiful as they get.
-Crystal blue water rushing over sand flats or mangrove line channels coming out of lush rainforests.
-You couldn’t ask for more.
+Not only is the fishing amazing, but the natural surroundings are about as beautiful as they get.
+Crystal blue water rushes over sand flats or mangrove line channels from lush rainforests.
+You couldn’t ask for more!

 Best Offshore Fish To Catch In Belize